Disclaimer

 Macmillan Visual Dictionary, a dictionary in three languages.
 Now available on Dictionary.com and/or Babelfish.

 "Become a Master of the hottest new Web Technology" with the Java Starter Kit for $49.99.
-When Java was new it was primarily used to build annoyances like these.
+When Java was new it was primarily used to build annoying applets.

 Next up is the Professional Web Development Kit for $89.99.